weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
+* 0.38 (May-4-2020)
+** further fixed the bug for output the allele 2 when bgen input with missing dosages was used and missing dosages were dropped.
+** sampleFile is no longer needed if VCF file is used in Step 2 ** add --IsOverwriteVarianceRatioFile in step 1 to overwrite the variance ratio file

 * 0.37 (May-1-2020)
 ** fixed an issue with AC values when bgen input is used with missing dosages to be mean imputed (default setting).

 * 0.36.6 (April-15-2020)
 ** add an option IsOutputHetHomCountsinCaseCtrl to output the heterozygous and homozygous counts in cases and controls